aleciabenjamin/fizzbuzz_js/README.md

 The fs module provides an API for interacting with the file system.
 It allows node.js to read fizz-buzz.js and store it in the fizzBuzz variable.
 The eval function evaluates the argument, but I am unsure about where it is exported, if at all.

-2. Please explain why we are placing the let fizzBuzz = new FizzBuzz outside the it block.
+2. Please explain why we are placing the let fizzBuzz = new FizzBuzz outside the 'it' block.

 #### <strong>Answer<strong>
 By defining fizzBuzz before the 'it' blocks, it is accessible to all the 'it' blocks below the 'describe' block.